Dr. Wolfgang Junger

 PHD, Masters Students and Undergraduate Volunteers

-You are welcomed to contact us for the research projects throughout the year.
+You are welcome to contact us for the research projects throughout the year.
+Email Dr. Junger at wgjunger@health.ucsd.edu with a copy of your resume.